 I breathe deep, close my eyes.

 I turn inside despite myself.
 My reluctant hand spiders its way through the spleen-shaped hole in my mackintosh, my hazmat suit, my long johns, all the way to the spleen-voided cavity in my abdomen.
+This feels dangerous (not in the way you’d think.)

 I charge the exit iron-first and slam into a cart stacked with rolls of sandpaper and undersized soaps.
 The smell of bacon saturates my lungs.